Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Introduction

-The categories ${\MDy}$, ${\MDx}$ and ${\MDX}$ all have an explicit description which starts with a finite set of branes that generate them.
+The categories ${\MDy}$, ${\MDx}$, ${\MDY}$ and ${\MDX}$ all have an explicit description which starts with a finite set of branes that generate them.
 In particular, ${\MDy}$ and ${\MDx}$ can both be described as the derived category $\MDa$ of modules of an algebra $A$ which is, from perspective of $Y$, the endomorphism algebra of a set Lefshetz thimbles of the potential $W$.
-Mirror symmetry maps these to (tilting) line bundles on $X$ which generate $\MDx$.
-Homological mirror symmetry relating ${\MDy}$ and ${\MDx}$ is the manifest equivalence \beq \cong {\MDa} \cong {\MDy}. \eeq The algebra $A$ is an ordinary associative algebra (it can be described as a path algebra of a quiver $Q_A$ so $\MDa$ is also the category of quiver representations.)
-From perspective of $Y$, the simplicity is due to the fact all elements of the algebra $A$ have cohomological degree zero, so that disk instantons which normally generate the Floer differential and higher Massey products are absent.
-This kind of manifest homological mirror symmetry is familiar from \cite{Abouzaid2, Seidelgenus2, Polishchuk}, at the same time the theories at hand vastly enrich the landscape of known examples.
+Mirror symmetry maps these to (tilting) vector bundles on $X$ which generate $\MDx$.
+Homological mirror symmetry relating ${\MDy}$ and ${\MDx}$ is the manifest equivalence \beq \cong {\MDa} \cong {\MDy}. \eeq The algebra $A$ is an ordinary associative algebra.
+From perspective of $Y$, the simplicity is due to the fact all elements of the algebra $A$ have cohomological degree zero.
+As a result, the algebra $A$ is an ordinary associative algebra -- disk instantons which normally generate the Floer differential and higher $A_{\infty}$ products are absent.
+This kind of manifest homological mirror symmetry is familiar from \cite{Abouzaid2, Seidelgenus2, LP}, at the same time the theories at hand vastly enrich the landscape of known examples.

-Both ${\MDy}$ and ${\MDx}$ come with a second set of branes that generate them, related by homological mirror symmetry.
+Both ${\MDy}$ and ${\MDx}$ come with a second set of branes that generate them, which are also mapped to each other by homological mirror symmetry.
 These branes are associated to vanishing cycles and lead to a second algebra $A^{\vee}$.
 From perspective of $Y$, the algebras $A$ and $A^{\vee}$ are generated by the left thimbles and the dual right thimbles, respectively, associated to upward and to downward gradient flows of the potential $W$, for the same values of parameters.
-The algebras $A$ and $A^\vee$ are related by Koszul duality, as the vanishing cycle branes whose endomorphism algebra is $A^{\vee}$ correspond to simple modules of the algebra $A$, these representations of quiver $Q_A$ with rank one for one of its nodes, and zero for all the others.
+The algebras $A$ and $A^\vee$ are related by Koszul duality, as the vanishing cycle branes whose endomorphism algebra is $A^{\vee}$ correspond to simple modules of the algebra $A$.
 Among the vanishing cycle branes that generate $\MDav$ are the branes that serve as caps, a fact that will play a crucial role.

 The existence of two dual algebraic descriptions